πŸ“– The Box Model

 CSS treats all elements as if they were a box.
-Each box is made up of a content area which holds the text or images that will show up on the page.
-Each box also has an option of having a border, padding and margins.
+Each box is made up of a content area that holds the text or images that appear on the page.
+Each box can also have padding, a border, and margins.
+Understanding this model helps you control layout and spacing precisely.

 Box Dimensions